arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 Deployment Sets (https://www.alibabacloud.com/help/doc-detail/91258.htm) gives you control on the distribution strategy.
 You can use a deployment set to distribute your ECS instances to different physical servers to guarantee high availability and set up underlying disaster discovery.
 When you create ECS instances in a deployment set, Alibaba Cloud will start the instances on different physical servers within the specified region based on your configured deployment strategy.
 Right now, Alibaba Cloud only provides "High Availability" strategy.
 As an effect all the ECS instances within your deployment set are strictly distributed across different physical servers within the specified region.
 The high availability strategy applies to application architectures where several ECS instances need to be isolated from each other.
 The strategy significantly reduces the chances of services becoming unavailable.

+Each and every ECS instance has one operating system disk and can have up to 16 data disks each 32TB in size at max.

 ### Dedicated Hosts (DDH)
 ECS instances as discussed in the previous section share the underlying physical servers with different tenants.
 For scenarios that require strict isolation of the underlying resources DDH is a specialized solution for enterprise customers.
 DDH provides a dedicated hosting environment for a single tenant based on the virtualization technology of Alibaba Cloud.
 It offers flexible and scalable services that enable you to enjoy exclusive use of all resources provided by a physical server.